- Why bother with the total addressable market?

 How much it costs

 Costs also depend on the company’s objectives and business specifics.
 Sometimes you can get by buying a finished report (as in top-down approach).
-For some markets there is barely any statistics at all, no ready-made studies, market players are extremely reluctant to share any information, so special studies are the only way out.
+For some markets there is barely any statistics at all, no ready-made studies, market players are incredibly reluctant to share any information, so this kind of research is the only way out.

 To sum it up on Total Addressable Market